EllaJia/.gitignore_files/README.md

-### This repository aims to keep .gitignore files for all kinds of languages
+### This repository aims to store .gitignore files for all kinds of languages